 These dictionaries for kids are kid-friendly nonfiction reference books that contain illustrations and definitions to help young learners learn to spell and learn new vocabulary words.

-As an educator, I understand the ease of an online dictionary (like Merriam Webster or Dictionary.com) but I think that at an early age, it’s important to look up words in a physical dictionary.
+As an educator, I understand the ease of an online dictionary (like the Merriam-Webster Dictionary app or Dictionary.com), but I think that at an early age, it’s important to look up words in a physical dictionary.

 Best Dictionaries for Kids

 Each of the 1,000 words in this dictionary is accompanied by a photo or illustration with the part of speech (nouns, verbs, and adjectives).
 The words listed are most commonly encountered by young children and include kid-friendly definitions.
 This kids’ picture dictionary is best for preschoolers and early elementary ages.

 I highly recommend this easy-to-read beginner-level dictionary with the words in red plus the parts of speech definition, a kid-friendly proper pronunciation guide, sample sentences, kid-appropriate definitions, and some illustrations.
 This dictionary for kids includes a thesaurus plus guides to grammar, idioms, geography, and US presidents.

 Merriam Webster’s Elementary Dictionary